mihaelamaleeva/Getting-and-Cleaning-Data-Course-Project/README.md

 The dataset includes the following files:

-One summarized dataset : fitbit.txt
+One summarized dataset : tidydata.txt

-R file: Rptojectcleaningdata.R
+#R file: Rptojectcleaningdata.R

 Merges the training and the test sets to create one data set.
 Extracts only the measurements on the mean and standard deviation for each measurement.